kannikakabilar/DevOps-Tools/README.md

 # GitHub-Actions
-This repo is used to the features of GitHub Actions
+This repo is used to design various GitHub Action workflows.
+Go to .github/workflows to view the all workflows.

 ##### build the project